mcp-shark/cli/README.md

 ## API Integration

-The CLI integrates with a security scanning API to submit scan results.
-The API expects scan data containing information about MCP servers and their discovered capabilities.
+The CLI integrates with the Smart Scan API at `https://smart.mcpshark.sh`.

 ### API Endpoints

-- `POST /v1/scans`: Create a new scan with MCP server discovery results
+- `POST /api/scans`: Create a new scan (perform security scan)
-- `GET /v1/scans/:scanId`: Retrieve scan status and details by scan ID
+- `GET /api/scans/{id}`: Retrieve scan status and details by scan ID

 ### Authentication